 6. Migrants’ inhabiting through commoning and state enclosures.
 A postface

 Deanna Dadusc is Senior Lecturer in Criminology at the School of Applied Social Science at the University of Brighton, UK.
 She conducts research on the criminalisation of migrants' solidarity and of urban struggles.
 Her research and teaching are informed by anti-racist and feminist approaches.

-Margherita Grazioli is postdoctoral researcher in the Social Sciences area of the Gran Sasso Science Institute, L’Aquila, Italy.
-She has conducted research about housing rights movements and policies in Rome, Italy through activist ethnographic methodologies.
+Margherita Grazioli is postdoctoral research fellow in the Urban Studies unit of the Social Sciences Department of the GSSI (Gran Sasso Science Institute, L’Aquila, Italy).
+She has conducted research about housing rights movements and policies in Rome, Italy, through activist ethnographic methodologies.